rzhang315/bitcoin-analysis/README.md

 # Run web server

-in /frondend/ folder
+in /frondend/ folder :

-'sudo python app.py'
+`sudo python app.py`

 host and port can be tweaked.

+default is 0,0,0,0 with port 80